Edward Francis Hoban: Priesthood

-Hoban was ordained to the priesthood for the Archdiocese of Chicago by Archbishop James Quigley on July 11, 1903.
+Hoban was ordained to the priesthood at Holy Name Cathedral in Chicago for the Archdiocese of Chicago by Archbishop James Quigley on July 11, 1903.
 After his ordination, Hoban was assigned briefly as curate at St. Agnes Parish in Chicago.
 He then traveled to Rome to attended Pontifical Gregorian University, earning a Doctor of Sacred Theology degree in 1906.

 Returning to Chicago in 1906, Hoban was named as the assistant chancellor to Monsignor Edmund Dunne, the chancellor of the archdiocese.
 When Dunne was named bishop of the Diocese of Peoria in 1910, Hoban replaced him as chancellor.
 He also served as professor and treasurer of Archbishop Quigley Preparatory Seminary in Chicago.
 As chancellor, Hoban supervised the establishment of Associated Catholic Charities of Chicago.
 In November 1916, Pope Benedict XV named him a papal chamberlain.

 Auxiliary Bishop of Chicago

-On November 21, 1921, Hoban was appointed as an auxiliary bishop of the Archdiocese of Chicago and titular bishop of Colonia in Armenia by Pope Benedict XV.
-He received his episcopal consecration on December 21, 1921, from Cardinal George Mundelein, with Bishops Alexander McGavick and Thomas Molloy serving as co-consecrators.
+On November 21, 1921, Hoban was appointed as an auxiliary bishop of Chicago and titular bishop of Colonia in Armenia by Pope Benedict XV.
+He received his episcopal consecration at Holy Name Cathedral on December 21, 1921, from Cardinal George Mundelein, with Bishops Alexander McGavick and Thomas Molloy serving as co-consecrators.

 As auxiliary bishop he served in several administrative posts, including as vicar general in 1924.
 In 1926 Hoban served as the president of the International Eucharistic Congress.
 This was the first Congress held outside of Europe, attracting over one million attendees.
 Its success was attributed, in large part, to Hoban's administrative skill and his ability to marshal and organize the efforts of clergy, religious and laity.

 Bishop of Rockford

-Hoban was named the second bishop of the Diocese of Rockford by Pope Pius XI on February 21, 1928; he was installed on May 15, 1928.
+Hoban was named the second bishop of Rockford by Pope Pius XI on February 21, 1928; he was installed on May 15, 1928.
 In 1931, Hoban received the Commander of the Order of the Crown award from the Fascist Government of Italy.

 During his tenure, Hoban opened many elementary and high schools in the diocese, modernized charitable institutions, and established a diocesan newspaper.
 Hoban was named as an assistant at the pontifical throne on November 25, 1937.